Nerotek01/Nerotek01/README.md

 ### About

-I am a Java developer who works where server internals, concurrency, and latency intersect.
-My specialty is the `net.minecraft.server` layer — packet interception, custom entity registration, TNT physics overrides, and low-level hooks that only make sense when you control the exact server version underneath them.
+I am a Java engineer specializing in high-performance Minecraft server infrastructure.
+My focus lies at the intersection of **Minestom**, **microservices architecture**, and **distributed systems** — designing server backends that scale horizontally, communicate asynchronously, and maintain sub-millisecond tick budgets under load.

-I treat performance as a design constraint, not a tuning phase.
-The systems I ship are built to hold thousands of concurrent players without dipping from 20 TPS, and to run for weeks without a restart.
-Async-first architecture, thread-isolated storage, and zero-allocation hot paths are the baseline, not the optimization.
+I approach infrastructure as an engineering discipline, not a configuration exercise.
+Every system I build is architected around **service isolation**, **state consistency across nodes**, and **resilient inter-service communication** via Redis pub/sub and message queues.
+The goal is not merely to run a server — it is to build a network that behaves predictably when thousands of players, dozens of game shards, and multiple backend services interact simultaneously.

-On the side, I read exploits the way some people read documentation.
-Understanding how a system breaks is the only honest way to build one that does not.
+I read protocol implementations and concurrency internals the way some engineers read framework documentation.
+Understanding where a system breaks — and why — is the foundation of building one that does not.

 ---